tupini07/i3-bindings/README.md

 Simple tool that reads the i3 config files and shows a table with the bindings defined therein.
 See the _Example_ below for an example of how the printed table looks like.

+If you would like to add some new functionality, or help me make my code mode idiomatic, then issues and PRs are more than welcome :smile:

 ## Functionality

 - print the keybindings as a table